Desbloqueie Recursos Exclusivos

 I've been a little disingenuous, because I've expanded it out

-Eu estou sendo um pouco maldoso, porque eu a expandi
+Fui um pouco enganador, porque a expandi

 in all its gory detail.

-revelando todos os seus detalhes.
+em todos os seus detalhes sangrentos.

 This equation, though, allows you to calculate everything --

-Essa equação, no entanto, permite calcular tudo --
+Esta equação, no entanto, permite calcular tudo --

 other than gravity -- that happens in the universe.

-exceto a gravidade -- que acontece no universo.
+além da gravidade -- que acontece no universo.

 So, you want to know why the sky is blue, why atomic nuclei stick together --